Bryan Bardin

 A Maker's Mindset

-These days, I build web applications for fun — the site you're currently reading is a Laravel app I designed and built.
-I 3D print functional parts and prototypes.
-I built and operate a professional grade photobooth rig that blends hardware, software, and event production—and one that people actually enjoy using.
-The tools are always changing; the impulse is always the same.
-Figure out how something works, then make it do something useful.
+These days I build web applications for fun.
+The site you're currently reading is a Laravel app I designed and built.
+I 3D print functional parts and I built and operate a photobooth that blends hardware, software, and event production.
+The impulse is always the same: figure out how something works, then put it to use.

 Rooted in Community

 I was born and raised in St. Petersburg, Florida, and I'm a fourth-generation member of First Presbyterian Church.
-My faith and my community aren't separate from the rest of my life — they're the foundation of it.
+My faith and my community aren't separate from the rest of my life.
+They're the foundation.

-I've served as a Ruling Elder, co-chaired the Pastor Nominating Committee, and support our technical production team.
-Beyond my faith community, I care about showing up for the people around me.
-I've volunteered with organizations supporting migrant farmworkers, helped feed people experiencing homelessness, and participated in programs providing supplies and clothing for families in need.
+I have served as a Ruling Elder in the Presbyterian Church (USA).
+At First Pres specifically, I co-chaired the Pastor Nominating Committee and back up our technical production team.
+Outside the church, I've worked with organizations supporting migrant farmworkers, served meals to people experiencing homelessness, and helped run supply drives for families in need.

-I studied Psychology with a specialization in suicideology at the University of Florida, volunteered at the Alachua County Crisis Center, and have spent years working at summer camps — where I learned that the most important work often happens outside of the job description.
+I studied Psychology at the University of Florida with a focus on Suicidology, volunteered at the Alachua County Crisis Center, and spent years on summer camp staff.
+These roles helped teach me how much of the real work happens beyond the job description.

 Personal Interests

-When I'm not building strategy decks or leading acquisition programs, I'm often still building something — just with different tools.
+When I'm not building strategy decks or leading acquisition programs, I'm often still building something, just with different tools.
 My studio is home to woodworking projects, epoxy resin pours, linocut prints, and alcohol ink experiments.
-The workbench there has a 3D printer and a laser cutter.
-I'm deeply rooted in my local church community, where I volunteer in leadership and operational roles.
+The workbench hosts a 3D printer and a laser cutter.

-On the lighter side, I run a small photobooth business for nonprofits and friend’s events, and I'm the person in my friend group who organizes things like blind seltzer tasting tournaments, because someone has to take fun seriously.
-When I do slow down, it's usually with my golden retriever, Buckley, who is without a doubt the most agreeable member of the household — or around a table with family and friends.
+When I do slow down, it's usually with my golden retriever, Buckley, or around a table with family and friends.
 I'm fortunate to live near parents, siblings, and a growing crew of nieces and a nephew who are all far more interesting than I was at their age.

 Co-Chair, Pastor Nominating Committee